ssmanji89/documentation-theme-jekyll/index.md

 ## Honors and Awards

+- Dean's List - The University of Houston - Bauer School of Business 2011
+- Dean's List - The University of Houston - Bauer School of Business 2012
-- Dean's List (2011 / 2012 / 2013; The University of Houston - Bauer School of Business)
+- Dean's List - The University of Houston - Bauer School of Business 2013
 - Make It Better Award (2014; ERGOS Technology)

 ## Publications, Contributions & Portfolio